Top

 How to Remove Solder from a Copper Pipe

-Soldering is a common way to join two pieces of copper piping, but what do you do when you need to remove the solder?
+Soldering is a common way to join two pieces of copper piping, but what should you do when you remove the solder?

 This guide will show you how to remove solder from copper pipe.
 Be careful – this process can be dangerous if done incorrectly.
 Always consult a professional if you are unsure about how to proceed.